vollowx-archived/arch-dotfiles/README.md

-               // I am not using sway, the config for it may be broken, try Hyprland! notification - mako         - paru -S mako bar          - waybar       - paru -S waybar-hyprland-git editor       - Neovim       - paru -S Neovim
+               // I am not using sway, the config for it may be broken, try Hyprland! notification - mako         - paru -S mako bar          - waybar       - paru -S waybar-hyprland-git editor       - Neovim       - paru -S neovim
                // you probably also need to install something like wget, npm, etc, see the error log and install them if you need
              - VSCode       - paru -S visual-studio-code-bin
                // if you want to use the Microsoft-branded release that support settings sync (important for me)